sinshu/meltysynth/README.md

 # MeltySynth

 MeltySynth is a SoundFont synthesizer written in C#.
+The purpose of this projects is to provide a MIDI music playback functionality for .NET applications, without suffering from complicated dependencies.

 The entire code is heavily inspired by the following projects: